curiousoffice/playbook/methodologies/index.md

 # Objectives

-The goal of the Methodologies squad is to ensure that the development processes used on different projects meet the following principles.
+The goal of the Methodologies squad is to ensure that the software development processes used on different projects meet the following principles.

 ### Adaptability
 The team is able to quickly adapt to unexpected changes.